Playbook

 3. Create messaging assets.
 Start building assets, including the pre-launch announcement for the whole community, the messaging for the verification prompt, and the copy for the bot.
 We have some examples available at the bottom of this playbook in the appendix.

 4. Tell your community.
-Communicate what community members should expect to happen and when, what they’ll need to do to verify, and why.
+Communicate what community should expect to happen and when, what they’ll need to do to verify, and why.
 Address any questions or concerns from the community about the verification process.

 5. Launch community verification by following this playbook.